acisternino/dev-board-attiny44a/README.md

 # Development board for the ATtiny44A MCU

-This is a sismple board for experimenting with Microchip's ATtiny44A 8 bit microcontroller.
+This is a simple board for experimenting with Microchip's ATtiny44A 8 bit microcontroller.

 Main characteristics: